ethereum/ethereum.js/docs/docs/guides/18_migration_viem/index.md

 ## Wallets and Accounts - Create a Wallet

-When migrating from Web3.js to viem, you'll need to update how you create and manage wallets.
+When migrating from Web3.js to Viem, you'll need to update how you create and manage wallets.
 The process of adding accounts to wallets differs between the two libraries.
 In web3.js :

 ```javascript
 const web3 = new Web3();